pay-theory/pay-theory-docs/WEB/FUNCTIONS.md

     - **metadata** (JSON): The metadata of the transaction
     - **payor_id** (String): The Pay Theory id for the payor that was used for the transaction
     - **payment_method_id** (String): The Pay Theory id for the payment method token

+- `onBarcode`: (Function)
+  - A function that will be called when a barcode is successfully created and the user closes the window.
+It is passed an object with the following values.
+    - **barcodeUrl** (String): The url for the barcode image
+    - **mapUrl** (String): The url for the map to find retail locations to pay the barcode

 **Checkout Details**